 A range of teaching methods which involve children's full participation are used to teach health and relationship education.
 These include use of video, discussion, looking at case studies, drama and role play.
 Resources to teach health and relationship education may include fiction, reference books, leaflets and extracts from video clips.
-We use the JIGSAW scheme widely throughout the school for our PD lessons.
+We use the JIGSAW scheme widely throughout the school for our PD lessons, and this is supplemented by worksheets from Living & Growing and The Christopher Winter Project in Y5.
 Relationships & Health education is usually delivered in mixed gender groups; however, there may be occasions where single gender groups are more appropriate and relevant.